-63.3.1 For each car of the FIA priority drivers and APRC registered drivers, one spare gearbox and one set of spare differentials (front and/or centre and/or rear) may be used in each rally.
+63.3.1 For each car of the FIA Priority drivers and APRC registered drivers, one spare gearbox and one set of spare differentials (front and/or centre and/or rear) may be used in each rally.
 At the discretion of the APRC Technical Delegate or of the clerk of the course, other cars may be included.

-65.2.1 Once installed in each vehicle, access to the onboard electronic safety tracking system by the equipment provider is allowed only with the permission of the competitor concerned and in the presence of an official.
+65.2.1 Once installed in each vehicle, access to the on-board electronic safety tracking system by the equipment provider is only allowed with the authority of the competitor concerned and in the presence of an official.